Skip to content

 Last updated:

-After a forensic DNA extract survives quantification and a multiplex STR amplification, it arrives at capillary electrophoresis as a complex mixture of fluorescently labelled fragments of different sizes.
-The instrument does one deceptively simple thing: it separates fragments by length at single-base resolution, measures their fluorescence, and writes the result as a coloured trace on a screen.
+After STR amplification, the labelled fragment mixture enters capillary electrophoresis, which separates fragments by length at single-base resolution, measures their fluorescence, and writes the result as a coloured trace on screen.
 That trace, the electropherogram, is the primary record every examiner reads before calling a genotype.

 Capillary electrophoresis replaced the silver-stained polyacrylamide gel in the late 1990s.
 The platforms used worldwide today are the Applied Biosystems (ABI) 3500, 3500xL, 3130, and 3130xl genetic analysers.
 The 3500 and 3500xL are the current-generation instruments, running eight or twenty-four capillaries in parallel; the 3130 and 3130xl remain in operational use across many laboratories in Australia, India, Pakistan, South Africa, and parts of South America that have not yet completed instrument refresh cycles.
 Analysis software, typically GeneMapper ID-X (US, AU, UK), OSIRIS (developed by NIST), or FaSTR DNA (a more recent probabilistic-aware front end), converts raw fluorescence data into allele calls indexed against an allelic ladder.